it-tinyangel/JS-core-ES6-Array-Object-Arrays-of-method-map-Square-a-number-of-an-Array/README.md

 - The given array arr with numbers.

-- Create a new array consisting of the squares of these numbers using the map method.
+- Create a new array consisting of the squares of these numbers using the map() Array's Method.

 - Output the result to the console.